Carnegie History Center reproduction policies, procedures and fees

 1. The customer must accept all responsibility for possible copyright infringement arising from the use of reproductions from the CHC collection.
 The customer must defend, indemnify, and hold harmless the City of Bryan and the CHC, its officers, employees, and agents against all liabilities, damages, expenses, including attorneys’ fees, resulting from any claims and other proceedings by any third party for copyright infringement or any other legal or regulatory cause of action arising from the customer’s use of CHC collection materials.
 It is the customer’s responsibility to obtain written permission from the copyright holder to use restricted items and to submit the permission, as well as the credit line, to the Carnegie Librarian for approval.

 2. All negatives, slides, transparencies, prints, digitized images, and videos are the property of the CHC and may not be copied, duplicated, displayed, or published by the customer without written permission.
 Neither the City of Bryan nor the CHC grants or transfers any copyright or other intellectual property rights in any materials to the customer by tendering a reproduction regardless of format.
-Unless otherwise stated, and the appropriate fee is paid, if the CHC grants the customer’s request for a photo reproduction, permission is granted for personal use or display in a non-public area one time only.
-If a request for commercial use or publication of a CHC image is made, and the appropriate fees are provided, the Carnegie Librarian may grant written permission for limited use and reproduction in accordance with these policies.
+Unless otherwise stated, and if the CHC grants the customer’s request for a photo reproduction, permission is granted for personal use or display in a non-public area one time only.
+If a request for commercial use or publication of a CHC image is made, the Carnegie Librarian may grant written permission for limited use and reproduction in accordance with these policies.
 All other rights, including those of further publications or editions, are reserved in full by the CHC.

-3. The customer must comply with the following requirements for a CHC credit line on published and displayed reproductions of CHC materials.
-All published and displayed reproductions of CHC materials require credit to the Carnegie History Center, include the CHC identification number (e.g. “BHC #####, Carnegie History Center”), and appear next to the image.
-If the item is does not have a unique identification number, list it by title or designated description.
-Please confirm the appropriate credit line with CHC prior to publication or display.
+3. The customer must comply with the following requirements for a CHC copyright line on published and displayed reproductions of CHC materials.
+All published and displayed reproductions of CHC materials require credit given to the Carnegie History Center, include the CHC identification number (e.g. “BHC #####, Carnegie History Center”), and appear next to the image.
+If the item does not have a unique identification number, list it by title or designated description.
+Please confirm the appropriate copyright line with CHC prior to publication or display.

 5. The CHC reserves the right to require a publication proof prior to final use approval.
 The customer shall send a copy of any publication containing reproductions of CHC materials to the CHC without charge.
-The customer shall provide the CHC with the Internet address (Universal Resource Locator) for reproductions appearing on websites.
+The customer shall provide the CHC with the website address for reproductions appearing on websites.

 6. The CHC reserves the right to deny copy order requests; limit the number of photographic and digital copies; restrict the use or reproduction of collection materials including rare, valuable or fragile items; ensure that material is reproduced with integrity; and charge special reproduction fees on items involving unusual difficulty in copying or that must be taken offsite to reproduce.
 Special requests or requests for materials not already scanned are subject to approval by the Carnegie Librarian.
 Rare and fragile materials will not be scanned without approval by the Carnegie Librarian.
 No reproductions will be made if materials might be damaged in the process.